Kuuuube/Misc_Scripts/notes/hiragana_and_katakana_reading/README.md

 - Skip down to [Random Dict Picker Usage](./README.md#random-dict-picker-usage).
 This is the basic details of how you should run Random Dict Picker for the purposes of this guide.
 The files to use are detailed in the next step.

     Make sure to use the ways of typing that are closest to the pronunciation as opposed to the "optimal" way of typing the characters.
 For example, `つ` can be typed by inputting `tsu` or `tu`.
-You will want to input `tsu` as it is closest to should sound.
+You will want to input `tsu` as it is closest to the sound.

     If you don't already know how to pronounce Japanese syllables I suggest watching this: [Learn Hiragana ひらがな](https://www.youtube.com/watch?v=Bsfi4XbPE8M) ([archive.org mirror](https://web.archive.org/web/0/https://www.youtube.com/watch?v=Bsfi4XbPE8M&gl=US&hl=en))